rutujamore0901/ShivarVaat/README.md

 # ShivarVaat
-This is a  frontend project name is shivaarvaat
+This is a  frontend project name is shivaarvaat.